maxDcb/C2ImplantPy/README.md

-# Exploration C2 HTTP Beacon (Python)
+# Exploration C2 HTTP Beacon in Python

 ## Overview

-This repository hosts a small Python implementation of an HTTP beacon compatible with the [Exploration C2 framework](https://github.com/maxDcb/C2TeamServer).
+This repository contains a small Nim implementation of an HTTP beacon compatible with the Exploration C2 framework available at [Exploration C2 framework](https://github.com/maxDcb/C2TeamServer).